joemoose/psiops/docs/index.md

 Characters advance when they act according to their role.
 For instance, a CRUSADER advances if they behaved ethically during their mission.
 You can choose a new role between missions if you feel you’ve reached natural closure for your role.

-**When your character advances**, choose one reward after the mission: a new trait or +1D6 maximum HP.
+**When your character advances**, choose one of the following rewards after the mission is complete and you've returned to base:

+- a new trait
+- +1D6 maximum HP

 ## Attribution